microsoft/everyonecancode/day1/Application/README.md

 - Select GET/images endpoint hit `Try it Out` and then hit `Execute`, once you get the 200 Response Code you have a successful running service!
 Congratulations!

 ### Integrate Azure Web App Url in Github Secret

+It uses a Github Feature called _Secrets_ where you can store your "Password" to connect to the Storage.

 - On your Repository page select settings and navigate to secrets
 - Add a _new secret_ named `VUE_APP_IMAGE_API_URL` and as value set `<your WebApp's URL>`